vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 The sensor sends multiple MQTT messages every couple of minutes.
 Besides metadata and health information, we can also find the temperature and humidity, along with a Unix timestamp with the exact time of the last measurement.
 The following screenshot shows the MQTT message, in MQTT Explorer.

-It's important to note that the Shelly sensor goes to sleep between the two measurements, to save energy.
-It evens disconnects from Wi-Fi during that sleep time.
+It's important to note that the Shelly sensor goes to sleep in between the two measurements, to save energy.
+It evens disconnects from Wi-Fi during that time.
 So we usually can't ping the sensor within the local network.

 ![image](/assets/2025-04-02/030.png)